andrew-saenz/WALL-E/README.md

 9. Create a customization spec and add the options shown in winrm_custom_spec.md

-Optional: Create a Windows 2016 core server and setup dhcp role to pass I.P> address to new VMs created through project.
+Optional: Create a Windows 2016 core server and setup dhcp role to pass I.P. address to new VMs created through project.